2023 Gold Dome Bill Tracker

 Fiscal Year 2024 State Budget (HB 19)

-Status: It passed the House on March 9 and passed the Senate on March 23, but significant disagreement remains between both chambers.
+Status: It passed the House on March 9 and passed the Senate on March 23, but significant disagreement remained between both chambers.
 Passing a budget is the one task that the legislature is constitutionally required to do each year.
-They have until Sine Die on March 29 to work out their differences.
+The budget passed both chambers by the last day of the legislative session.

 What would it do: This is the budget that will fund the state government starting July 1st of this year.